armory/docs/content/en/plugins/pipelines-as-code/use.md

 ---
-title: Use Pipelines as Code in Armory Continuous Deployment
+title: Use Pipelines-as-Code in Armory Continuous Deployment
-linkTitle: Use Pipelines as Code
+linkTitle: Use Pipelines-as-Code
 weight: 10
 description: >
-  Learn how to use Spinnaker pipeline definitions that are stored in source code repos such as GitHub and BitBucket.
+  Learn how to use Pipelines-as-Code to manage Spinnaker pipeline definitions that are stored in source code repos such as GitHub and BitBucket.
 ---

-## How Pipelines as Code works

-GitHub (or BitBucket) sends webhooks when you modify either the Templates or the Module definitions.
-Once the webhook is sent, the following actions occur:

-1. The Dinghy service looks for and fetches all dependent modules and parses the template and updates the pipelines in Spinnaker.
-2. The pipelines get automatically updated whenever a module that is used by a pipeline is updated in the version control system.
-This is done by maintaining a dependency graph.
-Dinghy looks for a `dinghyfile` in all directories, not just the root path.
-The only exception is when customers have modules in a local setting.
-In this case, a customer must update the `dinghyfile` in order to pull new updates from modules it is using.
-3. Dinghy processes changes found in a specific branch.
-By default, this branch is `master`.
-If you are using a repo that uses a different branch for the base branch, an administrator must configure the Dinghy service to track that branch.
-For more information, see [Custom branches]({{< ref "plugins/pipelines-as-code/configure#custom-branches" >}}).

-### Intended workflow
+## Intended workflow

-The Pipelines as Code feature is intended to make it much faster and easier for developers to get a brand new application up and running.
+The Pipelines-as-Code feature is intended to make it much faster and easier for developers to get a brand new application up and running.
 The general workflow for new projects is: